BOOKINGS NOW CLOSED

 She obtained her PhD in Experimental Psychology at the University of Oxford, working with Professor Dorothy Bishop on the overlapping language profiles that characterise autism spectrum disorder and ‘specific’ language impairment.
 Professor Norbury’s current research focuses on language disorders and how language interacts with other aspects of development.
 She is leading SCALES, a population study of language development and disorder from school entry.
 She is also a founding member of the RADLD campaign.

-Simply click the button at the top of the page, or this link, and fill in the details.
-ACAMH Members should sign in first to ensure that they get their discount.
-If you are not an ACAMH Member now is a great time to join and make a saving on this event.
+If you are not an ACAMH Member now is a great time to join and make a saving on future events.
 Take a look at the different levels of membership on offer.